Split season: Minor leagues

 Among independent minor leagues, the Atlantic League and Pacific Association used a split schedule.

 If a team should win both halves of a season, most leagues still have a postseason championship series, with that team facing the team with the second-best overall record.
-Alternately, a team winning both halves can be immediately declared league champion; while historically this was the practice in some leagues, foregoing postseason series is uncommon in contemporary professional baseball.
+Alternately, a team winning both halves can be immediately declared league champion; while historically this was the practice in some leagues, forgoing postseason series is uncommon in contemporary professional baseball.

 One reason given for the use of split seasons in the minors is that the purpose of these leagues is different than that of Major League Baseball.
 These leagues are primarily for the development of players.
 As such, players may move from level to level at any time during the season.
 A team with many very good players in the early part of the season may see them promoted, leaving lesser players remaining for the latter part of the season.
 It also allows teams that played poorly in the first half to continue to play meaningful games later in the season.

+Negro leagues

+In Negro league baseball split seasons were common to generate a post-season, with the first half champion playing the second half champion for the league pennant.
+This method was employed even when a World Series was played.